AstrorEnales/blender_magicavoxel/README.md

 This option allows all models in the MagicaVoxel file to be merged into one.
 Joining is done on a voxel basis and before meshing which is superior to just combining the blender meshes for generating the voxel hull and greedy meshing.

+### Center Origins

+MagicaVoxel object origins are located at the center of the object bounds and always between voxels.
+That means for uneven bounds (for example `5x5x3`) the origin is not at `(2.5, 2.5, 1.5)` but rather at `(2, 2, 1)`.
+This option calculates the object center from the geometry instead and moves the mesh origin at that center in post-processing.

 ### Voxel Size

 The voxel size parameter can be used to define the unit voxel size.
 The example below shows a voxel model imported with